-The Division Youth has a direct bilateral co-operation with Luxembourg, Estonia, Latvia, Lithuania and Catalonia.
-Seminars and study visits on specific youth topics are organised in the framework of a two- or three-year work programme.
-For example, a study visit to Latvia on increasing participation of all young people in different decision-making processes on the national level.
-This study visit is part of the bilateral co-operation with Latvia.
+The Division Policy and Knowlegde, team transversal and international, has a direct bilateral cooperation with Luxembourg, Estonia, Latvia, Lithuania and Catalunya.
+Seminars and study visits on specific youth topics are organised in the framework of a two- or three year work programme.
+For example, a study visit to Latvia on increasing participation of all young people in different decision making processes on national level.
+This study visit is part of the bilateral cooperation with Latvia.

-The Division Youth mostly also has a chapter in the cultural agreements the Flemish Government has with different countries.
+The Division Policy and Knowledge mostly also has a chapter in the cultural agreements the Flemish government has with different countries.

-International co-operation beyond the EU
+International cooperation beyond the EU

-Since 1996 the Division Youth has a direct bilateral co-operation with South Africa.
-South Africa and the Flemish Government co-operated in the areas of culture, art, sport and youth.
-The basis of this co-operation is the three-year work programmes.
+Since 1996 the Division Policy and Knowlegde, team transversal and international has a direct bilateral cooperation with South-Africa.
+South Africa and the Flemish government cooperated in the areas of culture, art, sport and youth.
+The basis of this cooperation are the three year work programmes.
 Up to 2006 these programmes have focused on two aspects:

-- capacity building of libraries and non-formal adult education - capacity building of young South Africans who were designated to develop a strong youth policy.
+- Capacity building of libraries and non-formal adult education - Capacity building of young South Africans who were designated to elaborate a strong youth policy

-Since 2006 the initiatives of co-operation are characterised by a transversal approach.
-This is reflected in the "adoption" of four local community centres in the field of Culture, Youth, and Heritage.
+Since 2006 the initiatives of cooperation are characterised by a transversal approach.
+This is reflected in the 'adoption' of four local community centres in the field of Culture, Youth, and Heritage.
 At the end of the collaboration, the four local community centres have to be an example of an integrated community centre.
 In addition, the educated South Africans can pass their knowledge on to actors who are involved in the community centres.
 In this way, they inform and sensibilise the youth policy actors through activities and capacity building.
 The selected community centres have to obtain a connection in local culture and youth policy.